Séamus Flanagan: 2020 season

 Flanagan again found it difficult to break onto Limerick's starting fifteen, making just one appearance during their title-winning Munster League campaign.
 The subsequent National League campaign saw Flanagan line out in four of Limerick's five Division 1A games.
 On 25 October 2020, he was introduced as a substitute in Limerick's 0-36 to 1-23 defeat of Clare in the delayed league final.
 Flanagan made three appearances off the bench during the 2020 Munster Championship, ending the campaign with a second successive winners' medal after the defeat of Waterford in the Munster final.
 On 29 November 2020, he received his first start of the championship when he lined out at full-forward in the All-Ireland semi-final defeat of Galway.
 On 13 December 2020, Flanagan scored three points after starting at full-forward when Limerick defeated Waterford by 0-30 to 0-19 in the All-Ireland final.

+2026 season

+In October 2025, Flanagan was informed by Limerick manager John Kiely that we would not be part of the Limerick panel for 2026.

+Personal life

+Flanaghan is married to Laurie Carey since 2022 and they have four children.
+He works as a Sourcing Manager for Verizon having previously worked as a radiographer at University Hospital Limerick.
+Since 2025, he has been the manager of Boherlahan–Dualla and has also done media work for the BBC and RTE Sport.